Push vs. Pull API

 As the developer you can poll the API anytime and you get back whatever the results are right at this instant.

 If you want to create an application using this API's data, you will need to figure out a way to continuously poll the API so you never show outdated data to the user.

 Polling an API is a little like refreshing your inbox every 10 seconds and seeing if anything new has come in.
 Obviously this is an expensive operation and completely wasted 98% of the time.

 Also known as: Webhooks, RESThook, the new way

-A much more efficient way to monitor for updates is to reverse the roles and have the API send out when it has something new.
+A much more efficient way to monitor for updates is to reverse the roles and have the source application send out an update when it has something new.

-That's what webhooks do: A webhook is a URL the application gives to the API and tells it update that specific URL whenever a new event occurs.
-All the application than has to do, is monitor the URL and it will receive updates in real-time.
+That's what webhooks do: A webhook is a specific URL your application gives to another application with the request to send to it whenever something new has happened.
+All your application than has to do, is monitor it's own URL which is much less resource-intensive and nearly instantaneous.

 The WebSocket protocol is utilizing a close relative of the HTTP protocol that allows browsers to receive websites from a server.
-Only now the server and client can actually execute a handshake in order to start an open and permanent channel through which they can exchange WebSocket "envelopes".
+But with WebSockets the server and client can actually execute a handshake in order to start an open and permanent channel through which they can exchange WebSocket "envelopes".